nacil4/kooroshariyaee.github.io/_pages/publications.md

 <!-- {% include base_path %} -->

 <!-- Publications -->
-## In Prep
+## In Preparation

-* Ariyaee, Koorosh.
-Lateral in Central Kurdish: An acoustic study.
+* **Ariyaee, Koorosh.** Lateral in Central Kurdish: An acoustic study.
 In R. Falahati & Z.
 Ghane (Eds.), *The Handbook of Phonetics and Phonology of Modern Iranian Languages*.
 Springer.
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* **Ariyaee, Koorosh.** Triggers and targets: nasals and vowels in Tehrani Persian.
+In A.
+Korangy, B. Mahmoodi-Bakhtiari & P. Shabani-Jadidi (Eds.), The Handbook of Persian Dialects and Dialectology.
+Springer.
+* **Ariyaee, Koorosh** & Peter Jurgec.
+Variable hiatus in Persian is affected by suffix length.
+In R. Bennett, R. Bibbs, M. L Brinkerhoff, M J. Kaplan, S. Rich, N. Van Handel & M. W.
+Cavallaro (Eds.), Proceedings of the 2020 Annual Meeting

 ## Refereed Conference Presentations